BaderLab/netDx/README.md

 * Enrichment Map v3.0.0 (http://apps.cytoscape.org/apps/enrichmentmap) *Earlier versions may not work.*

 ## Install `netDx` and `netDx.examples`
 This section assumes you have Java, Python, R and Bioconductor installed.
-From command-line, download the git repo for these packages and install them.
-In the code below, output from intermediate steps is omitted for clarity.

 ### Automated install
-Install scripts assume the dependencies above (R,Python,Java, Cytoscape) have been successfully installed.
-Scripts are in the main directory.
+Scripts are in the root directory of the downloaded release/repo.

 On Unix systems (requires sudo privilege to install associated libraries), run:
 ```